 I’ve numbered these steps as they need to be carried out in the sequence stated and not any way around.
 Establishing a business plan is extremely essential for any business, small or large to get through a year or a tenure of the next 5 years.
 Let’s have a look at these steps in quick succession before we latch onto an in-depth coverage of business forecasting Methods with cash flow.

 A business plan is essentially a written document stating the business.
 It covers and clears the objectives, strategies, sales, marketing, and financial forecasts.
-It states the target set by the business along with the costs involved, the competitions facing the business in the market, and also the strengths and weakness.
+It states the target set by the business along with the costs involved, the competition facing the business in the market, and also the strengths and weaknesses.
 The business plan would even feature a solid contingency plan, to be revived in the case of failure of the original plan or proceedings.